Cardano vs. Solana: Which “Ethereum-Killer” Wins?

 Crypto

-Ethereum is currently the second largest crypto token in the market.
-Unlike Bitcoin, Ethereum brings utility beyond simple transactions through its smart contract functionality.
-However, even this innovative chain suffers from the limited number of transactions you can perform each second.
-This slows down the network and increases gas fees to astronomically high levels.
-This led to the birth of “Ethereum killers”, Cardano and Solana.
-But which one of them is the better buy in 2022?
+Ethereum is currently the second-largest cryptocurrency by market cap.
+Unlike Bitcoin, Ethereum offers more than just simple transactions with its smart contract capabilities.
+However, even this groundbreaking blockchain faces the challenge of a limited number of transactions per second, which slows the network and drives gas fees to sky-high levels.
+This limitation sparked the rise of “Ethereum killers,” such as Cardano and Solana.
+But which of these two is the better investment in 2025?

-The Solana blockchain was launched in March 2020.
-The underlying technology is based on a 2017 whitepaper written by Anatoly Yakovenko.
+The Solana blockchain was launched in March 2020, with its technology based on a 2017 whitepaper authored by Anatoly Yakovenko.

 Read more: How Does Solana Work?

-Cardano was launched in 2017 by Charles Hoskinson, the co-founder of Ethereum.
-It is a third-generation blockchain that seeks to address the shortcomings of the first and second-generation blockchains that came before it.
-Cardano’s development and upgrades are based entirely on academic research.
+Cardano was launched in 2017 by Charles Hoskinson, one of Ethereum’s co-founders.
+It is considered a third-generation blockchain, designed to overcome the limitations of earlier first and second-generation blockchains.
+The development and upgrades of Cardano are rooted in academic research.

 • Byron – Foundation